Menu

 Whether you rent or own, you’ll pay a monthly council tax to the local council (town).
 It’s similar to property tax.
 If you live on your own you’re eligible for a 25% single discount.
 Average monthly tax for a single person is $139.

 Almost everything from eating out to clothing has the 20% VAT (value added tax) already included, which inflates the cost of everything just a bit.
+Here’s a breakdown of what to expect for how much it costs to live here.

 live in england